Rezan Has Museum

 The Rezan Has Museum is a private museum in Istanbul, Turkey dedicated to culture and arts.
 It is a museum space that connects the past to the future with the 17th century Ottoman building remains and the 11th century Byzantine water cistern, enriching its collection by incorporating documents and objects belonging to the Cibali Tobacco Factory in 2009.
 Ahu Has daughter in law of the philanthropist Turkish businessman Kadir Has, founded the museum in May 2007.
 The museum is named after Rezan Has, wife of Kadir Has.
 Rezan Has Museum made its debut in the world of culture and art in May 2007 with the opening exhibition of the 11th International Eastern Carpet Conference, "Timeless Simplicity".

 The museum, situated in a historical building, is located in Cibali neighborhood of Fatih district on the southern shore of the Golden Horn.
 It is open to public every day between 9-18 local time.

-The museum has a very unusual archaeological collection, and provides space for exhibitions within the Kadir Has University's building, a European Union Prize for Cultural Heritage winning redevelopment from the historical "Cibali Tabacco Factory".
+The museum has a very unusual archaeological collection, and provides space for exhibitions within the Kadir Has University's building, a European Union Prize for Cultural Heritage winning redevelopment from the historical "Cibali Tobacco Factory".

 The museum consists of a cistern dating back to the 11th century, called "Karanlık çeşme" (literally: "The Dark Fountain"), which is one of the few Byzantian structures outside of the Walls of Constantinople along Golden Horn.